-The college governors approved a financial plan in July 2021 which sets objectives for the period to 2023.
-The college aims to achieve a financial health rating of at least 'Good' and achieve a small surplus in the year to 31 July 2022.
+The college governors approved a financial plan in July 2022 which sets objectives for the period to 2024.
+The college aims to achieve a financial health rating of at least 'Good' and achieve a small surplus in the year to 31 July 2023.

-Funding for 16-19 provision increased for the year to 31 July 2021 following learner number growth in 2020.
+Funding for 16-19 provision increased for the year to 31 July 2023 following learner number growth in 2022.
 Adult education funding increased following successful growth agreements with West Midlands Combined Authority.
-Due to the impact of the Covid-19 pandemic on the local economy, apprenticeships delivery is expected to be difficult and hence prudent income assumptions have been included in the 2022 financial projections, although this remains a focus area for the College.